OpenCageData/geosearch/README.md

 </script>
 ```

-and to run it, just add the following resources to the header of the page:
+and to run it, just add the following resources to the header of the HTML page:

 ```html
 <link